wasifzaman182/Safety-Critical-Systems/README.md

    ### Staged View:
    1. Follows a predefined and proven path with case study and ROI data.
 Emphasizes organizational improvement, and overall results are summarized in maturity levels.
   ### Continuous View:
    1. Offers maximum flexibility for the order of process improvement.
-Focuses on improvement within process areas, and improvement can occur at different rates.
+It focuses on improvement within process areas, and improvement can occur at different rates.

 ## +SAFE Extension:
   ### Purpose: